PeterHickman/smallq/README.md

 ## The config file

-Everything is configured in he config file.
+Everything is configured in the config file.
 Which is a simple YAML document

 ```yaml
 server: